AmateurECE/redfish-codegen/test/README.md

 2. Build the OCI image
 3. Run using the convenience script provided

+To test using the [Redfish Protocol Validator][1], these additional steps are
+required:

+1. Create a Python virtual environment and install the tools from the requirements.txt
+2. Run the Redfish Protocol Validator

 ## Generating a certificate/key pair for testing

 ```bash